Wrap Dangerous Commands in pre-post ZFS or Btrfs Snapshots

 - makes a

-snapshot of the full system. - executes the supplied system command.
+pre-snapshot of the full system. - executes the supplied system command.

 - makes a

-snapshot of the full system.
+post-snapshot of the full system.

-Additionally the output of the command is logged to /var/local/log/
+Additionally the output of the command is logged to /var/local/log/ with a timestamp.

 The script can be executed by just being a “prefix” to the normal command you would do:

-With this, we can in case of issues easily do a diff between these two snapshots and see what really happened on the file system level when those packages got upgraded or whatever the command did.
+$ sudo znp rm -rf abc* With this, we can in case of issues easily do a diff between these two snapshots and see what really happened on the file system level when those packages got upgraded or whatever the command did.
 Furthermore an issue might arise only after a few days and you don’t have access to the output of that command anymore.
-Then we just go to the log in /var/local/log/
+Then we just go to the log in /var/local/log/ to refresh the mind and the proceed to inspect the logged snapshot numbers listed in the logs.

 Hosted on Gist at erikw/snp.